P-p-H-d/mlib/README.md

 Compare 'tuple1' to 'tuple2' using lexicographic order.
 This method is created only if all oplists of the tuple define CMP method.

+##### int name\_cmp\_order(const name\_t tuple1, const name\_t tuple2, const int order[])

+Compare 'tuple1' to 'tuple2' using the given order.
+'order' is a null terminated array of int that defines the order of comparison: an order of {1,4,2,0} indicates to compare first the first field, if it is equal, to compare the fourth and so on.
+The third field is not compared.
+A negative value indicates to revert the comparison.
+This method is created only if all oplists of the tuple define CMP method.

 ##### int name\_cmp\_element1(const name\_t tuple1, const name\_t tuple2)

 Compare 'tuple1' to 'tuple2' using only the element element1 as reference.